 Can Dogs Get Moles?

-Dog can develop moles, though they are slightly less common in dogs than they are in humans.
-However, just like in humans, moles can sometimes prove to be a sign of a serious problem, meaning that if you have a suspicion regarding a particular growth, it is best to be safe and have a vet examine the animal.
+Dogs can develop moles, although they are slightly less common in canines than they are in humans.
+However, just like in humans, moles can sometimes prove to be a sign of a serious problem, meaning that if you have a suspicion regarding a particular growth, it is best to be safe and have a vet examine your furry companion.

 Does My Dog Have Moles?

-To diagnose whether or not a mole requires treatment, the vet will perform a physical examination of the animal to check for other signs of cancer, as well as carrying out a blood test and taking a sample from the mole itself for analysis under a microscope.
+To diagnose whether or not a mole requires treatment, the vet will perform a physical examination to check for other signs of cancer, as well as carry out a blood test and take a sample from the mole itself for analysis under a microscope.

 For more information skin tumors and how they are diagnosed, check out our condition guide for this subject, Skin Cancer in Dogs.